A lot of contractors, homeowners, and DIY enthusiasts rely on cordless drills to do just about every darn job.

 The only small downside is that the DCF887B is a slightly expensive tool, especially if you want to buy it with the battery and charger kit included.

 The Black+Decker BDCI20C is a cordless impact driver of impressive speed and torque.
 It’s a lightweight power tool that can make short work of light- to medium-duty jobs.
-It comes with all accessories needed to use it after unboxing.

 Like most standard cordless impact drivers, the BDCI20C has a quick-release 1/4" hex-shaped collet.
 The impact driver runs on an LBXR20 20V Max Li-Ion battery that comes with its own charger.
 A single driver bit is included.